Jubatian/rrpge-spec/specs/cpu_arch.rst

 ------------------------------------------------------------------------------

-When switching from supervisor to user mode and vice-versa, certain hardware supported page flips and register replacements necessarily happen.
-The minimal set of resources necessary to be automatically handled:
+When switching from supervisor to user mode and vice-versa, certain automated memory mappings and register replacements necessarily need to happen.
+A rough outline of these follows:

-- One defined supervisor mode Code space page which is banked in as Code page 0 when returning to supervisor mode through a subroutine return at stack bottom, or entering a supervisor call or interrupt (these may be different offsets within this page, the first fetching a PC from the supervisor stack, the second and third a fixed address).
+- For supporting returns to supervisor mode (Return executed in User mode with BP = Stack bottom) a supervisor code and stack area is necessarily mapped in, and the PC should be fetched from the supervisor stack (so to continue executing the supervisor code after the instruction by which it entered User mode).

-- One defined supervisor mode Stack space page which is banked in as Stack page 0 when returning to supervisor mode through a subroutine return at stack bottom, or entering a supervisor call (this receives supervisor call parameters then) or interrupt.
+- Similarly for traps and interrupts an automatic supervisor code and stack area switch necessarily has to be performed, however the trap or interrupt may begin at a fixed address in the code space.

-- One defined user mode Code space page to bank into Code page 0 when entering or returning to user mode (the rest may be handled by kernel code as necessary).
+- Returning from interrupts an automated user mode back-switch has to be performed to an appropriate code and stack area.

-- One defined user mode Stack space page to bank into Stack page 0 when entering or returning to user mode (the rest may be handled by kernel code as necessary).
+- The stack area switch implies that the BP and SP registers also have to be switched.

-- Similar to the above shadow user and supervisor mode SP and BP registers have to be provided.
+- Shadow general purpose registers or automatic register saves are not necessary as the stack may be used for this purpose.

-- To allow the supervisor mode reasonably saving the state of the user mode register set, a similarly shadowed general purpose register (preferably A) has to be provided.
+- Data space switches are not necessary.

-These requirements are guidelines only, a software emulator not necessarily needs these information for realizing a conforming RRPGE system implementation.
+These requirements are guidelines only, a software emulator not necessarily needs these for realizing a conforming RRPGE system implementation.